 Disposal of a Controlled Substance

-There are three disposal options for expired or unwanted Controlled Substances.
+There are two disposal options for expired or unwanted Controlled Substances.
 Environmental Health and Safety (EH&S) should be contacted to help determine the correct disposal method.

 1. Contact the Supplier:

 Some suppliers will take back pharmaceuticals for credit.
 If possible, this is the best means of Controlled Substance disposal.